-The Opheims were the first white settlers in what is now Griggs County.
+The Opheims were the homesteaders in what is now Griggs County.
 The only ones that might try to dispute that claim are the Durhams.
+They built their cabin in the fall of 1879 and spent the winter here.

-C. P. Bolkan said that when he came here in the spring of 1880 that only the Opheim family was here “except a pair of hunters, Mr. and Mrs. Durham who made their home about 10 miles up the valley and only stayed their 2 or 3 years before they sold out.”
+.
+P. Bolkan arrived here to homestead in the spring of 1880 and said that when he came here in the spring of 1880 that only the Opheim family was here except a pair of hunters, Mr. and Mrs. Durham who made their home about 10 miles up the valley and only stayed their 2 or 3 years before they sold out.
 He later says that they came in 1879, lived in the Romness neighborhood, had a post office for a while, and then sold out and went to Valley City.

 There is another reference that the second house in Griggs County was a shanty built originally by a settler named “Durum” and that it was burned down by a prairie fire in the spring of 1885.
 It seems likely that Durum and Durham were the same person with a different spelling.

 The first post office in Griggs County was established in 1880.
-It was called Durham and was based in Andrew Durham’s cabin a couple of miles northwest of where Highway 45 now crosses the Sheyenne.
+It was called Durham and was based in Andrew Durham’s cabin along the Sheyenne River about 10 miles northwest of Cooperstown. .
 Mr. Durham’s brother-in-law Frank Taper was the first postmaster and his sister (Mrs. Durham) was the assistant.

 Frank Taper and Mr. Durham lived in the same cabin.
 Mr. Taper’s story is that they soon had some trouble and Mr. Durham drove him out of the cabin at gunpoint.
 Mr. Taper said that he managed to take the contents of the post office with him, which consisted of a few letters.